spacelift-io/user-documentation/docs/integrations/cloud-providers/gcp.md

 # Google Cloud Platform (GCP)

 !!! info
-    Please note that for GCP integration, we recommend using [OIDC](oidc/README.md)
+    We strongly recommend using [OIDC](oidc/README.md) for the GCP integration.

-## About the integration

-Spacelift GCP integration allows Spacelift to manage your Google Cloud resources without the need for long-lived static credentials.
-In order to achieve that Spacelift create a [service account](https://cloud.google.com/iam/docs/service-accounts){: rel="nofollow"} inside our project dedicated for your Stack.
+Spacelift's GCP integration allows Spacelift to manage your Google Cloud resources without the need for long-lived static credentials by creating a [service account](https://cloud.google.com/iam/docs/service-accounts){: rel="nofollow"} inside the project dedicated to your Stack.
 We show you the globally unique email of this service account, which you can add to your GCP organizations and/or projects with the right level of access.

-With the service account already created, we generate temporary OAuth token for this service account and put it as a `GOOGLE_OAUTH_ACCESS_TOKEN` variable in the environment of your [Runs](../../concepts/run/README.md) and [Tasks](../../concepts/run/task.md).
+With the service account already created, Spacelift generates temporary OAuth token for the service account as a `GOOGLE_OAUTH_ACCESS_TOKEN` variable in the environment of your [runs](../../concepts/run/README.md) and [tasks](../../concepts/run/task.md).
 This is [one of the configuration options](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#access_token-1){: rel="nofollow"} for the Google Terraform provider, so you can define it like this:

 ```terraform
 provider "google" {}
 ```

-!!! info
-    Note that a lot of GCP resources require [`project`](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#project-1){: rel="nofollow"} identifier too, so if you don't specify a default in your provider, you will need to pass it to each individual resource that requires it.
+Many GCP resources require the [`project`](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#project-1){: rel="nofollow"} identifier too, so if you don't specify a default in your provider, you will need to pass it to each individual resource that requires it.

+## Integrate GCP in the Spacelift UI

+### OAuth Scopes

 You can customize the list of [OAuth scopes](https://developers.google.com/identity/protocols/googlescopes){: rel="nofollow"} that the token is granted when it's generated.
 When you're setting up your GCP integration through the web UI, we suggest the following list of scopes: